 All of my photos below are of Blue-fronted Dancers seen on the same day, in the same area and around the same time generally.

 But it was the Blue-fronted Dancer in the photo below that intrigued me.
-A green thorax on Blue-fronted Dancer?
+A green thorax on a Blue-fronted Dancer?

 1. In addition to Dennis Paulsen's well-known Dragonflies and Damselflies of the East, 2011, Princeton University Press, I also use Damselflies of Minnesota, Wisconsin & Michigan by Robert DuBois with photos by Mike Reese.
 Remarkably the DuBois book can be purchased at Target which I have linked above.
 It is also on the Kollath & Stensaas Publishing website.
 (An earlier edition titled Damselflies of the North Woods covering 44 species is purple.
 Don't buy that one,)